 We are committed to developing your children as enthusiastic and confident readers and have always had a great system of sending and changing reading books and communicating with parents through reading records.
 With the current situation regarding COVID-19 we need to make some changes to avoid items travelling to and from school and potentially contaminating our bubbles.

 By the end of Year 6, all children should aim to read as many of the 'Top 100 books to read in Y5 and Y6'.
 We have most (if not all) of these books in school, either in the library or in the Y6 book corner.
 Please encourage your child to read and to enjoy their chosen book!

-Our topic for the Spring Term is VIKINGS.
+Our topic for the Summer Term is WHERE IN THE WORLD?